 Block 622 – The Jewish Museum.
 Not sure to what extent the IBA claimed this as under its jurisdiction, as not relly a part of the programme as such, and is an extension of what was originally the Berlin Museum.

 Block 647 – on the north side of Lützowstrasse from Block 234.
 Includes an interesting child daycare centre and apartments and individual houses arranged in a rare (for Berlin) mews plan.
-Page here.
-Also includes the individual ‘eco’ blocks on Lüzowufer, as well as the a footbridge that all formed part of the IBA Neubau in this area, both of which covered in my post here.
+Pages here and a less interesting bit at the end of this post.

 Tegeler Hafen – There was also a fairly major development out at Tegel, built around the harbour, which I’ve blogged about here, with work including all sorts of Charles Moore scary stuff, as well as another of the three John Hejduk projects that are a part of the IBA, the “House for two brothers” (below).

 A more recent post also, visiting Gustav Peichl’s phosphate treatment plant at the same location.
 Much more exciting than that sounds.